-If your configuration of the KeySecure includes multiple administrators, you can stipulate that some administrative and key management operations require authorization from more than one administrator.
+If the KeySecure has multiple administrators, you can stipulate that some administrative and key management operations require authorization from more than one administrator.
 The multiple credentials feature provides an additional layer of security by protecting your high-level functions.

 You can predetermine the number of administrators required to confirm certain operations, let administrators give their credentials to one another for a set period of time, and enable multiple credentials functionality within a clustered environment.